deverl/frequent_numbers/README.md

 See [problem.txt](https://github.com/deverl/frequent_numbers/blob/main/problem.txt) for some sample data and the expected results.

+### Notes
-There are probably many ways this problem could be solved.
+1. There are probably many ways this problem could be solved.
 These are just some examples.

 ## Running